-- 10.3.1 The Member's assignment shall be based on the member's contributions in each of the three areas: teaching, professional activity, and service.
-The evaluation weights assigned to the three areas in article 9.3.1 shall be linked to the assignment of workload in each of the three (3) areas. - 10.3.2 Each Department, or equivalent unit, annually shall establish the workload for individuals within that Department, or equivalent unit, which are consistent with this agreement.
+- 10.3.2 Each Department, or equivalent unit, annually shall establish the workload for individuals within that Department, or equivalent unit, which are consistent with this agreement.
 Each individual's workload shall be fair and equitable. - 10.3.2.1 The Department Chair, or equivalent administrative officer, shall consult with each Member of the unit prior to establishing each member's proposed workload.
 Members shall receive a written copy of their workloads for review prior to transmittal to the College Dean.
 A copy of each individual's workload shall be posted in the Department three (3) days before transmittal to the College Dean's office.
-Once made public within the Department, or equivalent unit, each individual's workload shall be forwarded to the College Dean and ultimately to the Provost for final approval. - 10.3.2.2 Annual faculty workload documents, annual faculty merit evaluation reports and any information, including comparative data, related to same, which are public records shall be made easily available to Members.

-- 10.3.2.3 If unforeseen events should occur during the year, said Member's Assignment may be modified. - 10.3.2.4 All faculty are expected to be available to meet their obligations and confer with their students in their offices outside of class.
+Once made public within the Department, or equivalent unit, each individual's workload shall be forwarded to the College Dean and ultimately to the Provost for final approval. - 10.3.2.2 Annual faculty workload documents, annual professional activity reports, and any information, including comparative data, related to same, which are public records shall be made easily available to Members. - 10.3.2.3 If unforeseen events should occur during the year, said Member's Assignment may be modified. - All faculty are expected to be available to meet their obligations and confer with their students in their offices outside of class.
 Each Member shall be required to hold office hours appropriate to their academic discipline.
 Each Member shall schedule, post, and keep five (5) office hours per week each semester they are teaching.